 My point is that there are really amazing human beings in the world.
 Reading nonfiction about them is a fantastic way to learn more about motivations, the unique ways that human beings grow and change, and what becoming a hero actually looks like.
 Reading nonfiction about human psychology is another awesome way to understand human beings and write characters who are compelling and believable.

-Here are four nonfiction books about real people that I highly recommend and also couldn’t put down:
+Here are three nonfiction memoirs that I highly recommend and also couldn’t put down:

-• The Diary of a Young Girl by Anne Frank—Anyone who hasn’t read this book should.
-A true classic about a young Jewish girl in hiding during the Holocaust.
+- The Diary of a Young Girl by Anne Frank—Anyone who hasn’t read this book should.
+A true classic about a Jewish teenager in hiding during the Holocaust.
 I don’t know that any book captures the spirit of young adulthood and growing up better than this one.

-• The Last Lecture by Randy Pausch—I remember reading this book for the first time so vividly.
+- The Last Lecture by Randy Pausch—I remember reading this book for the first time so vividly.
 It’s about a professor with a terminal illness trying to leave behind a legacy for his kids.
-Despite the heavy subject matter, this book is SO heartwarming and all about relationships and living out childhood dreams.
+Despite the heavy subject matter, this book is SO heartwarming and all about living out childhood dreams.

 Lastly, Reading Nonfiction Can Uncover Awe-inspiring Writing